Compliance & Risk

 The schedule: three steps, two years

 SB 525 is California's healthcare minimum wage law.
 FQHCs fall into a covered-facility group with a defined, phased schedule.
 There's no guesswork here — the dates and rates are set, which is the good news for everyone planning around them.
-(Full details live on the California Department of Industrial Relations SB 525 FAQ; the canonical schedule below is maintained in our internal SB 525 data, sourced from DIR.)
+(Full details live on the California Department of Industrial Relations SB 525 FAQ; the schedule below is maintained from DIR source material.)

 Three steps, two years, one clear path.
 Knowing the dates in advance is itself an advantage — it turns a "someday" worry into a line you can put on a calendar and a budget.